Tugdual-G/budack/README.md

 The project use tree different styles of implementation :
 * The __main__ branch is implemented in a master/slave scheme, which is slower but more suited to large images ( > 8000 x 8000 px) and live rendering.
  You can navigate the fractal during computation using the arrow keys (for images larger than 2000px).
-The optimal number of core will depend on the size of the image, and the chosen escape times.
+The optimal number of core will depend on the size of the image and the chosen escape times.

 * The __gather__ branch uses a "compute then gather" scheme which is really fast but ends with huge data transferts in the case of large images, which take a toll on the RAM.